TimG27/MRI-recon/BART-in-container.md

 nano container1.def
 ````

-Now we need to type in the definition file for our container image.
+We can now create a definition file for our container image.

 ````
 #container 1.def